mk590901/R99-TOIT/README.md

 ## Time

 If the measured value is expected to have a timestamp, then it's necessary to somehow obtain the local time corresponding to the moment of measurement.
+I took advantage of the ability to use NTP (Network Time Protocol) to synchronize the clocks of computers & µcontrollers over a network: https://docs.toit.io/tutorials/misc/date-time.

 ## Saving data to the cloud